0. Introduction

 13. Say the secret word

-Be warned: note that there is a line commented out in this example.
+Be warned: note that there is a line commented out in this

-If you uncomment this line, the pop-up prompt will continue to show until you enter
+example.
+If you uncomment this line, the pop-up prompt will continue

 The reason that this loop occurs is because we (retract

-which we captured as ?f
+the (word Fact which we captured as ?f in

-in the LHS of the user-did-not-say-secret
+the LHS of the user-did-not-say-secret Rule.
+This

-which is the absence of a (word
+get-word-from-user which is the absence of a

-Fact with one field in Working Memory.
+(word Fact with one field in Working Memory.

 This example is a little more complex, but it provides a good example of a way in which you can "validate" user input.
 This is not the only way, mind you.
 It is, however, a good example of how the "main loop" of a program can be made using only Rules and Facts.